Trial of Chinese crime gangs in Italian fashion stalls amid sabotage fears

 The official mafia designation carries stiffer sentences and lets courts infer membership from conduct, a key advantage when prosecutors must overcome silence and intimidation.

-Tescaroli is trying to get the courts to brand the Chinese gangs as mafia groups, but Barbara Sargenti, Italy's national anti-mafia prosecutor, questioned whether this would happen.
+Mr Tescaroli is trying to get the courts to brand the Chinese gangs as mafia groups, but Ms Barbara Sargenti, Italy’s national anti-mafia prosecutor, questioned whether this would happen.

 To establish that there is a Chinese mafia, Italy needs to map these organisations either from inside sources or with help from judicial and police authorities in China.

-Sargenti said China's police and judicial authorities had been in touch with Italy's justice ministry in recent months, saying it was willing to send officers collaborate with the Italians but there had been no follow up.
+She said China’s police and judicial authorities had been in touch with the Italian Justice Ministry in recent months, saying it was willing to send officers collaborate with the Italians, but there had been no follow-up.

-But court officials aren't claiming victory, yet, with the new translators saying they could not guarantee they would understand the dialects captured in phone taps that form crucial evidence in the case.
-The next hearing is scheduled for May 15.
+But court officials are not claiming victory, yet, with the new translators saying they could not guarantee they would understand the dialects captured in phone taps that form crucial evidence in the case.
+The next hearing is scheduled for May 15, 2026.
 REUTERS